ArctosDB/documentation-wiki/_how_to/How-to-understand-the-Arctos-Locality-Model.markdown

 # Understanding the Arctos Locality Model

-The core Arctos locality model consists of 4 primary tables.
+The core Arctos locality model consists of 4 primary tables plus an edit archive.
 This guide and the following illustration describe their primary function and interaction.

 ![Arctos Locality Stack Diagram](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/master/tutorial_images/Arctos_locality_stack.png)

-**Specimen_Event**
+## Specimen_Event

 Specimen-Event is the link from specimens to localities.
 Specimen-Event is not shared; a unique instance exists for and establishes every specimen<--->locality link, so a specimen with multiple encounters or unaccepted coordinates will have multiple specimen-events.